Happy Friday, E-Learning Heroes!

 One of the things I’ve been interested in lately is typography posters—you know, those fun posters that feature playful design quotes set in creative typography.
 They’re a great way to share tips or common pitfalls in a more engaging and shareable format than boring old bullet lists.

-Considering how often we’re asked “What does an instructional designer need to know?”, I thought a typography exercise would be a fun way to communicate visually our favorite tips with new users.
+Considering how often we’re asked, “What does an instructional designer need to know?”
+I thought a typography exercise would be a fun way to communicate our favorite tips visually to new users.

 This week’s challenge

 This week your challenge is to design a poster around your favorite education or instructional design quote.
 Your quote can be serious, playful, or even a little snarky.
 The text is simply the vehicle for your favorite tip designed as a typography poster.

 When you post your example, please include the actual quote you used along with links to your website, Twitter, or other social media sites.
 It helps us promote you and your work while hopefully connecting you with other community members.